-Southside Flats, Northside, Strip District, Lawrenceville, Hazelwood
+Southside Flats, Northside, Strip District, Lawrenceville, Hazelwood PWSA's Strategic Plan for Sto

-TERRAIN TYPE:

-Hilltops and Plateaus
+TERRAIN TYPE: Hilltops and Plateaus

 Hilltop Plateaus are defined as areas located in the upper watershed typically with ground slopes ranging from 0 to 5 percent.
 This is where most of the City's neighborhood development has historically occurred, and through retrofits on existing parcels and streets, and new opportunities that come with new development, they are excellent places to combine stormwater storage and a neighborhood amenity.